Path-Restore: Learning Network Path Selection for Image Restoration: Experiments

 \textbf{Architecture of Dynamic Block.} We investigate the number of paths in each dynamic block.
 For the task to address mixed distortions, the number of paths is originally set as 4 since there are 3 paths for various distortions and 1 bypass connection.
 As shown in Table~\ref{tab:ablation_architecture}, we alternatively use 2 paths to address the same task.
 It is observed that the FLOPs increase by nearly 10\% when achieving comparable performance with the original setting.

 \textbf{Difficulty-Regulated Reward.} A performance-complexity trade-off can be achieved by adjusting the reward penalty $p$ while training.
-The original setting is $p=8\times10^{-6}$ for the denoising task, and we gradually reduce $p$ to $3\times10^{-6}$.
-As shown in Figure~\ref{fig:performance_complexity}, the blue curve depicts that PSNR and FLOPs both increase as the reward penalty decreases.
-This is reasonable since a smaller reward penalty encourages the pathfinder to select a longer path for each region.
-We also adjust the depth of DnCNN to achieve the trade-off between PSNR and FLOPs, which is shown in the green curve of Figure~\ref{fig:performance_complexity}.
+The trade-off for real-world denoising on the DND benchmark~\cite{plotz2017benchmarking} is shown in Figure~\ref{fig:performance_complexity_real}, where the red points represent Path-Restore with different architecture and reward penalty while the blue points represent other methods.
+Path-Restore achieves a better PSNR-FLOPs trade-off compared with other methods when tuning the reward penalty.
+The trade-off is reasonable because a smaller reward penalty encourages the pathfinder to select a longer path for each region, resulting in better performance.
+We conduct a similar study on Gaussian denoising.
+As shown in Figure~\ref{fig:performance_complexity}, reducing $p$ gradually from $p=8\times10^{-6}$ to $3\times10^{-6}$, the blue curve depicts that PSNR and FLOPs both increase as the reward penalty decreases.
+We also adjust the depth of DnCNN to achieve the trade-off between PSNR and FLOPs, as shown in the green curve of Figure~\ref{fig:performance_complexity}.
 We observe that Path-Restore is consistently better than DnCNN by 0.1 dB with the same FLOPs.
 When achieving the same performance, our method is nearly 30\% faster than DnCNN.

 We then study the impact of ``difficulty'' in the proposed reward function.
 In particular, we set difficulty $d\equiv1$ in Eq.~\eqref{eq:difficulty} to form a non-regulated reward.
 As shown in Figure~\ref{fig:performance_complexity}, the orange curve is consistently below the blue curve, indicating that the proposed difficulty-regulated reward helps Path-Restore achieve a better performance-complexity trade-off.
 We further present the path-selection policy of different rewards in Figure~\ref{fig:heatmap_rewards}.
-Compared with non-regulated reward, our difficulty-regulated reward saves more computations when processing easy regions (\eg, region in the red box), while using a longer path to process hard regions (\eg, region in the blue box).
+Compared with non-regulated reward, our difficulty-regulated reward saves more computations when processing easy regions (\eg, region in the red box), despite using a longer path to process hard regions (\eg, region in the blue box).